Packan1337/weather-etl-project/README.md

-# Weather ETL Pipeline
+# Weather Data Analysis Pipeline
 ## Group Members
 - Aria Kalantari

-## Project Explanation
+## Project Overview
-The Weather ETL Pipeline is designed to retrieve weather forecast data from OpenWeatherMap API and process it to make it suitable for further analysis and visualization.
-The pipeline follows a series of stages, including raw data download, data harmonization, data cleansing, and data staging.
-The data is then transformed into SQL tables and can be used for visualization purposes.
+The Weather Data Analysis Pipeline is a Python-based project that retrieves, processes, and visualizes weather data from multiple cities using the OpenWeatherMap API.
+The pipeline is comprised of several steps, including data extraction, transformation, loading into a PostgreSQL database, and visualization using matplotlib.

-The pipeline can be scheduled to run daily using Apache Airflow, but it is not actually scheduled in this implementation.
-The pipeline's primary goal is to enable users to analyze and visualize weather data using Pandas matplotlib effectively.
+The goal of this project is to enable users to analyze and visualize weather data effectively, providing insights into temperature, humidity, and wind speed trends across various locations.

-## Ideas for Future Improvements or Additions
-- Upon successfully completing the project as described in the todo list, there are several areas for potential improvements or additions:
+## Project Structure
+The project is organized into several modules:

+- main.py: The main script that orchestrates the execution of the ETL pipeline and visualization.
+- data_etl_process.py: Contains functions for data extraction, transformation, and visualization.
-- Implement the Apache Airflow scheduling feature to automatically run the ETL pipeline daily and update the processed data with new forecasts.
+- database_converter.py: Handles the connection to the PostgreSQL database and saving the data to the database.

+## Features
+- Fetches weather data from multiple cities using the OpenWeatherMap API.
-- Expand the project to include more weather data sources or APIs, allowing for a more comprehensive and diverse dataset.
+- Processes and harmonizes raw weather data for better analysis and visualization.

-- Develop more advanced visualizations and analyses using the processed data, such as interactive plots, heatmaps, or trend analyses.

-- Enhance the pipeline to handle data from multiple locations, allowing users to analyze and compare weather data across different regions.

-- Implement data modeling for specific business intelligence purposes, such as predicting energy consumption based on weather data or optimizing logistics and transportation operations.

-- Improve error handling and exception management in the ETL pipeline to ensure a more robust and reliable data processing workflow.
+- Stores the harmonized data in a PostgreSQL database.
+- Visualizes weather data (temperature, humidity, and wind speed) using matplotlib.